Regal-Internet-Brothers/autofit/README.md

 autofit
 =======

-A refactored version of the public domain 'autofit' module for the Monkey X programming language.
+A refactored version of the public domain 'autofit' module for the Monkey programming language.

 The original module was developed by James "DruggedBunny" Boyd.
 Due to a lack of a proper license, I can only assume the statements of "[Public domain code]" allows me the right to sublicense.
 That being said, this code-base contains very little of the original source, and is only identical name-wise for the sake of compatibility with existing applications.

-I may add my own display-in-display code (CameraDisplay), along with the rest of my camera-code to this at some point, but for now, this works.

 **Features:**
 * Compatibility with the original 'autofit' module.